 Facebook is one of the few social media platforms that are specifically optimized for videos.
 Thus, posting videos on the platform works better than text and images combined.
 However, note that Facebook doesn’t prioritize a video outside of its platform.

 For instance, if you post a YouTube link in your Facebook post, it will put you at a disadvantage.
-Facebook is constantly working to retain users on its platform and not send them outside.
+Facebook is constantly working to retain users on its platform and not send them elsewhere.

 Moreover, since Facebook videos auto-play and are aesthetically pleasing, it offers a better user experience.
 Users are thus more inclined to watch a video that is within the platform.